 The Operational Services Department is responsible for approximately 770,409 million square feet of physical space which consists of 10 buildings, athletic fields, stadium and track on over 251 acres of property.

 The Stow-Munroe Falls School District's Operational Services Department takes pride in its important role as a support service, providing safe, comfortable buildings for the District's students and staff.

 This website is one of our outreach tools in communicating with the community and potential vendors to assist us in improving our District facilities.

 payment in lieu

-Students residing in the Stow-Munroe Falls City School district that attend an accredited non-public school to which stow-munroe falls city schools does not transport, may be eligible for a reimbursement. click on the link below to access the paperwork necessary to apply. the deadline for application is march 29, 2018. if you should have any questions regarding this reimbursement, please contact the transportation department at 330-689-5413.
+Students residing in the Stow-Munroe Falls City School district that attend an accredited non-public school to which stow-munroe falls city schools does not transport, may be eligible for a reimbursement. the deadline for application is march 1, 2019. if you should have any questions regarding this reimbursement, please contact the business office at 330-689-5413.